Jsmoreira02/Jsmoreira02/README.md

-<h2 align="left">Hello, friend 👋!
+<h2>Hello, friend 👋!
 I am an Ethical Hacker, CTF Player and Computer Science student, also working with Bug Bounty and playing WoW in my spare time</h2>

 ###